IN THIS ARTICLE

 Having good strategic thinking skills and leadership experience is essential for this role since these designers are responsible for leading projects from beginning to end.
 The quality of experience and ability to demonstrate mastery is more important than years of experience when determining rates at this level.

 The national average salary for a principal UX Designer is $176,493, according to Glassdoor.
-These salaries range from $121,000 to $257,000.
+These salaries range from $121,000 to $257,000 for a user experience designer in this field.
 A strong portfolio demonstrating your ability to design and lead highly complicated experiences may earn you a higher salary.

 UX Designer Salaries by Education